 For organizations already using HubSpot or those seeking a seamless CRM integration, HubSpot is well on its way to replacing the need for Typeform entirely.

-If you’re already on HubSpot and haven’t explored the new form capabilities, now is the time to start taking advantage of what the platform offers.
-For those still weighing their options, Typeform may still have a role in specific, niche use cases like quizzes or feedback forms.
+If you're already on HubSpot and haven't explored the new form capabilities, now is the time to start taking advantage of what the platform offers.
+For those still weighing their options, Typeform may still have a role in specific, niche use cases.